Trump returns to New York courtroom as civil fraud trial continues

 Trump has denied all allegations against him in both cases.
 He and his sons have criticized James for bringing the civil fraud case, accusing her of investigating them for political gain.

-Tuesday morning's trial proceeding will begin with testimony from Trump Organization accountant Donna Kidder, who was called to the stand late Monday.
-Kidder, the trial's eighth witness, is expected to testify about the company's internal bookkeeping practices and the preparation of so-called statements of financial condition.
+Tuesday morning's trial proceeding began with testimony from Trump Organization accountant Donna Kidder, who was called to the stand late Monday.
+Kidder, the trial's eighth witness, testified about the company's internal bookkeeping practices.

-The statements are the focus of allegations that Trump and his company portrayed him as far wealthier than he was and overstated the value of many of his properties to get more favorable terms on loans and insurance.
+The preparation of so-called statements of financial condition are the focus of allegations that Trump and his company portrayed him as far wealthier than he was and overstated the value of many of his properties to get more favorable terms on loans and insurance.
 The state claims he made hundreds of millions in "ill-gotten gains" through falsely inflating his wealth.

 Earlier testimony has included several current and former Trump Organization executives, who were asked about documents that appeared to show an extensive effort to ensure Trump's "estimated" wealth would "go up" year after year.